rust-lang/cargo/src/doc/guide.md

 # Cargo.toml vs Cargo.lock

 `Cargo.toml` and `Cargo.lock` serve two different purposes.
-Before we talk about them, here's a summary:
+Before we talk about them, here’s a summary:

 * `Cargo.toml` is about describing your dependencies in a broad sense, and is written by you.
 * `Cargo.lock` contains exact information about your dependencies, and is maintained by Cargo.
-* If you're building a library, put `Cargo.lock` in your `.gitignore`.
+* If you’re building a library, put `Cargo.lock` in your `.gitignore`.
-* If you're building an executable, check `Cargo.lock` into `git`.
+* If you’re building an executable, check `Cargo.lock` into `git`.

-Let's dig in a little bit more.
+Let’s dig in a little bit more.

 `Cargo.toml` is a **manifest** file.
 In the manifest, we can specify a bunch of different metadata about our project.
 For example, we can say that we depend